 Gabriella has lent her talents to two national youth-led movements: the first being Restoring Courage U.S. (pro-Israel movement to stand with Glenn Beck’s “Restoring Courage” event) in 2011, and the second being Resistance 44 (movement to counter Generation 44) in April 2012.

 Gabriella is also a columnist and blogger.
-Her articles appear at American Spectator, Campus Reform, Counter Cultured, Times of Israel, Townhall.com, and ViralRead.
+Her articles have appeared at Campus Reform, Counter Cultured, Richmond-Times Dispatch, Times of Israel, Townhall.com, and ViralRead.
 She previously wrote for the Washington Times Communities under “Being Young, Conservative and Spicy,” CNSNews.com, and at Landmark Report.
 Her work has been featured on Right Wing News, Instapundit, The Other McCain, Fox Nation, The College Fix, NewsRealBlog, Truth About Bills and Misfit Politics.
 Moreover, she served as an Assistant Editor for TheCollegeConservative.
 Hoffman was also a reporting intern for the CNS News division of the Media Research Center in Summer 2012.

-She is one of fourteen co-authors of the forthcoming e-book, “Young, Conservative and Why It’s Smart To Be Like Us,” out on April 9, 2013.
+She is one of fourteen co-authors of the e-book, “Young, Conservative and Why It’s Smart To Be Like Us.”
+(April 9, 2013.)

-She’s been featured on The Rush Limbaugh Show, Fox News, Drudge Report, National Review, POLITICO, Twitchy, and Daily Caller for tweets and interviews about youth issues from a conservative perspective.
+She’s been featured on The Rush Limbaugh Show, Fox News, Drudge Report, National Review, POLITICO, Twitchy, Daily Caller, NRANews.com, and The Dana Show for tweets and interviews about youth issues from a conservative perspective.

 She currently works at the Leadership Institute as the Northeast Regional Field Coordinator and is based in Northern Virginia.
 Gabriella maintains her own blog at www.thegabriellahoffman.com.
 Follow her on twitter @Gabby_Hoffman and like her Facebook page.